github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

 Since Go uses URLs for package identifiers, it is possible for packages to be imported with different paths.
 For example, the ``glog`` package can be imported using both the ``github.com/golang/glog`` and ``gopkg.in/glog`` paths.

-To handle this, the CodeQL Go library uses a mapping from the package path to a  name for the package.
+To handle this, the CodeQL Go library uses a mapping from the package path to a group name for the package.
 This mapping can be specified using the ``packageGrouping`` extensible predicate, and then the models for the APIs in the package will use the group name in place of the package path.
 The package field in models will be the prefix ``group:`` followed by the group name.

 .. code-block:: yaml